 | Claude | Railway | Railway | Railway |

-Vercel held position 1 in every single Dev Tools response in Wave 1, a 100% rate across 14 appearances.
+Vercel held position 1 in every single Dev Tools response in Wave 1.
 Even in the direct head-to-head "Vercel vs Netlify comparison" query, all engines placed Vercel first.
-Netlify appeared second or third in those same responses, cited with direct URLs, with identical brand coverage, but never at the top.
+Netlify appeared second or third in those same responses, cited with direct URLs, with identical engine coverage, but never at the top.

 Vercel achieved something no other brand in the 25-brand dataset managed: 100% position-1 consensus across all engines for every relevant query.
-It was one of only four queries in the entire dataset where all five engines agreed unanimously ("best platform for deploying web apps" and "best hosting for Next.js apps" both produced 5/5 Vercel consensus).
+Two of those queries ("best platform for deploying web apps" and "best hosting for Next.js apps") produced 5/5 unanimous Vercel consensus, a level of agreement matched by only two other queries in the entire 20-query dataset.

-Netlify's Wave 1 stats looked fine on paper: 14 mentions, 6 citations, present on all 5 engines.
+Netlify's Wave 1 numbers looked fine on paper: 14 mentions, 6 citations, present on all 5 engines.
 But zero position-1 placements.
-For context on why this matters, the startups that outrank their category leaders in our dataset all share one trait: they capture position 1 on at least some queries, not just mentions.
+For context, the startups that outrank their category leaders in our dataset all share one trait: they capture position 1 on at least some queries, not just mentions.

 Act 2: Confirmed Pattern (Wave 2)

 Wave 2 confirmed that Netlify's absence from position 1 was structural, not random.
 Zero-for-14 became zero-for-28 across two identical query runs.
-Vercel dipped slightly to 94% (losing one #1 placement), but the pattern held.
-The gap was not closing.
+Vercel dipped slightly to 94% (one #1 lost when Grok returned no tracked brand for the comparison query in W1), but the gap was not closing.

 This is where temperature-based sampling matters.
 AI engines use stochastic generation, meaning the same query can produce different results on different runs.
 If Netlify's absence from position 1 were just bad luck, you would expect it to appear at #1 at least occasionally across 28 opportunities.
 It did not.
-That made it the strongest structural pattern in the dataset.
+That made the pattern the strongest structural finding in the dataset.

 Act 3: The Breakthrough (Wave 3)